 No other transportation program provides support for patients experiencing such a wide range of serious illnesses.

-Flexible support for each patient’s unique needs
+Provide flexible support based on each person’s unique needs

-A seamless user journey for the patient
+Offer a seamless user journey for the individual

 It’s easy for patients or caregivers to apply either online or by phone, learning right away if they are approved for a grant.

-Patients will receive a pre-paid debit card authorized for eligible, non-emergency medical transportation expenses so that they have financial assistance available when and where they need it.
+They will receive a pre-paid debit card authorized for eligible transportation expenses so that they have financial assistance available when and where they need it.

-With card spend limits and a fraud detection system in place, we’re providing maximum ease of use for patients, while simultaneously protecting the program from potential misuse.
+With card spend limits and a fraud detection system in place, we’re providing maximum ease of use while simultaneously protecting the fund from potential misuse.